-For example, if the total funds available for distribution were 110.0p per 'F' Share, then the Performance Incentive would be 5.0p per 'F' Share (3.0p plus 20% x 10.0p), leaving Shareholder Proceeds of 105.0p per 'F' Share (assuming the Hurdles have been met and ignoring any benefit from corporation tax relief on the Performance Incentive).
+For example, if the total funds available for distribution were 110.0p per 'F' Share, then the Performance Incentive would be 5p per 'F' Share (3.0p plus 20% x 10.0p), leaving Shareholder Proceeds of 105.0p per 'F' Share (assuming the Hurdles have been met and ignoring any benefit from corporation tax relief on the Performance Incentive).
 If the total funds available for distribution were instead 130.0p per 'F' Share, the Performance Incentive would be capped at 7.0p per 'F' Share, leaving Shareholder Proceeds of 123.0p per 'F' Share.

-'G' Share pool
+'H' Share pool

-The Performance Incentive fee in respect of the 'G' Share pool will only become payable if 'G' Shareholders:
+The Performance Incentive will only become payable if 'H' Shareholders:

-- receive Shareholder Proceeds of at least 105.82p per 'G' Share (excluding initial income tax relief); and - ii) achieve a tax-free Compound Return of at least 7% per annum (after allowing for income tax relief on investment) (together the "Hurdles").
+- (i) have the opportunity to receive shareholder proceeds of at least 105.82p per 'H' Share (excluding initial income tax relief); and - (ii) achieve a tax-free Compound Return of at least 7% per annum (after allowing for income tax relief on investment) (together the "Hurdles").